ddnexus/pagy/docs/extras/countless.md

 @pagy, @records = pagy_countless(some_scope, countless_minimal: true, ...)
 ```

-This mode is enabled by the `:countless_minimal` variable.
+This mode is enabled by the `:countless_minimal` option.

 !!! info